thoth-station/adviser/docs/source/predictor.rst

 Predictor attributes and methods
 ================================

-The predictor implementation **should not** use any non-default attributes as the constructor is called without any parameters.
-If any adjustment is desired, a user can implement :func:`Predictor.pre_run
+Predictor can accept parameters that can be supplied from CLI or directly when instantiating predictor programmatically.
+If any adjustment is desired before running the resolution pipeline, a user can implement :func:`Predictor.pre_run
 <thoth.adviser.predictor.Predictor.pre_run>` method that is called with
 initialized adviser context before the stack generation pipeline is triggered: